ahmedmagdiosman/clevr-xai/README.md

 This last step also includes the resizing of the masks, which can be useful in case your model takes input images of a different size than the CLEVR images (the original CLEVR images have size 320x480).

-In our released version of the CLEVR-XAI benchmark dataset, the masks were resized to the size 128x128 (since the Relation Network model we use for the evaluation of XAI methods takes input images of size 128x128), see our [paper](https://arxiv.org/abs/2003.07258) for more details on this step.
+In our released version of the CLEVR-XAI benchmark dataset, the masks were resized to the size 128x128 (since the Relation Network model we use for the evaluation of XAI methods takes input images of size 128x128), see our [paper](https://doi.org/10.1016/j.inffus.2021.11.008) Appendix D for more details on this step.

 ## III.
 Heatmap Generation

-The code to generate heatmaps on a [Relation Network](https://papers.nips.cc/paper/2017/file/e6acf4b0f69f6f6e60e9a815938aa1ff-Paper.pdf) model which was trained on the original CLEVR dataset, and which was used to evaluate different XAI methods w.r.t. our CLEVR-XAI benchmark dataset, as done in the [paper](https://arxiv.org/abs/2003.07258), will be made publicly available upon paper publication (and at latest end of this year).
+The code to generate heatmaps on a [Relation Network](https://papers.nips.cc/paper/2017/file/e6acf4b0f69f6f6e60e9a815938aa1ff-Paper.pdf) model which was trained on the original CLEVR dataset, and which was used to evaluate different XAI methods w.r.t. our CLEVR-XAI benchmark dataset as done in the [paper](https://doi.org/10.1016/j.inffus.2021.11.008), will be made publicly available (admittedly with some delay but it will be released).